 Composting for Municipal, County & State officials

-Municipal, county and state officials play important roles in supporting and encouraging composting in Illinois.
+Municipal, county, and state officials play important roles in supporting and encouraging composting in Illinois.
 A municipal residential composting program allows residents to divert food scraps and yard waste from their landfill bins to separate containers or bags that they either drop off at a local site or haulers pick up at their curb.
-Haulers then transport the material to compost facilities which decompose the organic waste.
+Haulers then transport the material to compost facilities where the organic waste is decomposed.

 Residential composting programs